Grantshouse railway station

 Grantshouse railway station served the village of Grantshouse, Berwickshire, Scotland from 1846 to 1964 on the East Coast Main Line.

 History

-The station opened as Grant's House on 22 June 1846 by the North British Railway.
-The goods yard was to the west which had a goods shed.
+The station was opened as Grant's House on 22 June 1846 by the North British Railway.
+The goods yard was to the west and had a goods shed.
 The station's name was changed to Grantshouse in 1915.
 The signal box opened in 1918.
 The station closed to passengers on 4 May 1964 and closed to goods on 28 December 1964.